PHD59fr/utask/README.md

 #### Resources <a name="resources"></a>

-Resources is a way to limit the number of concurrent execution of tasks or steps within an µTask instance.
+Resources is a way to limit the number of current execution of tasks or steps within an µTask instance.
 When a lot of tasks are launched at the same time, a high throughput from µTask can hurt some components of your infrastructure, making them unavailable.

-Defining `resources` on a µTask instance, on a template, or a step is a way to limit the number of concurrent executions on µTask side, to make sure that the targetted component stays healthy.
+Defining `resources` on a µTask instance, on a template, or on a step is a way to limit the number of concurrent executions on µTask side, to make sure that the targetted component stays healthy.

 µTask comes with some default resources: builtin plugins declares some resources, which can be throttled at usage, in the µTask configuration.
 For example, the `http` plugin declares two resources: `socket` and `url:example.org` (with `example.org` being the hostname of the destination).
 If you want to limit the maximum outgoing open socket on a µTask instance, you can add a `resource_limits` for `socket` in the configuration, the value being the number of concurrent usage allowed per instance.